Welcome to Kids Huddle

 Jack Lonie from the St Kilda Saints giving the Kids Huddle board a big thumbs up.

-We mean it when we say Kardinia Park is a stadium for all.
+We mean it when we say Kardinia Park is a Stadium for all.

-The Kids Huddle is an exciting new initiative by the Kardinia Stadium Park Trust to engage local school children with the stadium, the AFL and the community.
+The Kids Huddle is an exciting new initiative by the Kardinia Stadium Park Trust to engage local school children with the Stadium, the AFL and the community.

 For each Geelong Cats home game, a local primary school will be chosen to create welcome posters, with drawings and messages of encouragement, for the opposing team.
-Their artwork will then collected and made into a bright collage near the players’ race.
+Their artwork will then be collected and made into a bright collage near the players’ race.

 This initiative not only allows kids to be creative, but it encourages them to be kind and welcoming to people outside of our community, building a warm and friendly environment for everyone.